 In 2013 the Government approved a plan for a new Housing Assistance Payment (HAP).
 This involves the transfer of responsibility for recipients of Rent Supplement with a long-term housing need from the Department of Social Protection to housing authorities.
 The legislation to implement the HAP is the Housing (Miscellaneous Provisions) Act 2014 (pdf).

-HAP is operational in several housing authorities (Cork County Council, Limerick City and County Council, Waterford City and County Council, South Dublin County Council, Kilkenny County Council, Monaghan County Council and Louth County Council).
+HAP is operational in several housing authorities (Cork County Council, Limerick City and County Council, Waterford City and County Council, South Dublin County Council, Kilkenny County Council, Monaghan County Council and Louth County Council, Donegal County Council, Offaly County Council, Carlow County Council, Clare County Council, Tipperary County Council, Cork City Council).
 Find out where HAP is in operation.
-It will be rolled out to remaining housing authorities from 2015.
+It will be rolled out to further housing authorities from 2015.

 Different rules apply for Rent Supplement depending on whether you live in a HAP area or in an area where HAP is not yet in operation.
 See ‘Rules’ below for details.

 Rent Supplement within Housing Assistance Payment (HAP) areas

 If you live in a HAP area you are only eligible for Rent Supplement if you are a genuine (bona fide) tenant and meet one of the following conditions: